kailash-manasarovar/statement/docs/timeline/2023/january.md

 - There are at least four or five specific children I have names for listed in this statement that I have told the authorities I'm concerned about being in *extreme* danger.
 - I am continually ignored.
 They even tried to make out the whole thing was all my fault.
 - Nothing is ever done about it, and of course it just gets worse and worse and WORSE!
-- I know it is just the tip of the iceberg, and I know Lorraine found something out so horrible that it broke her to know about it, and to know nobody cared either.
+- I know it is just the tip of the iceberg, and I know Lorraine found something out so horrible - many years ago now - that it broke her to know about it, and to know nobody cared either.
 - Was it that, along with everything else, men in Denia had started making women and girls pregnant - with the help of online manipulation - so that they could earn thousands on the baby and pedo porn they discovered could make them into millionaires?
 - Or is it something even more horrible, if there could be anything more horrible.
 - Do the global tech porn-addict elite know they're funding the baby rape capital of the world?
 I guess they do, and I guess it must make them feel triumphant.